jaomaijm/MSIN0097_Code_WCXK2/README.md

 ```

 ### 3. Run the Notebook

 ```bash
 jupyter notebook Bank_Marketing_Analysis.ipynb
 ```

 Run all cells sequentially.
-The notebook is self-contained and will:
+The notebook will:

 - Load and explore the data
 - Preprocess features and split into train/validation/test sets
 - Train and compare multiple models (Logistic Regression, Random Forest, XGBoost, LightGBM, Neural Network)